brunoadbuffa/ChallengeEIO-videotracking/README.md

     │       │
     │       ├── docker-compose             <- Config file for Docker Compose
     |       |
-    │       ├── Makefile                   <- File to define the set of commands to run by Docker-Compose for buildind the docker image
+    │       ├── Makefile                   <- File to define the set of commands to run by Docker-Compose for building the docker image
     │       │
     │       └── requirements               <- List of packages to build the image with this packages